profproix/SDEV117Spring2024/week03/Breakout day-1/Readme.md

 3. Call placeOrder and pass it the variable userResponse.

 4. Run the code by opening the HTML doc in the browser.

+#### Stretch goals

+5. Change the style color attribute on the order to something else.
+6. Add a switch statement with a number of different orders.
+7. Prompt the user for a drink order.
+8. Calculate the users total order with drink and display it on the browser.